PyCQA/redbaron/docs/tuto.rst

 And one last thing: by default :file:`.help()` stops at a certain deep and displays :file:`...` instead of going further.
-To avoid that, simply pass an integer that indicate the deep or :file:`True` if you want to display the whole tree.
+To avoid that, simply pass an integer that indicates the deep or :file:`True` if you want to display the whole tree.

 ::